This site uses affiliate links and I may earn a commission at no extra cost to you.

 Notes

-• Adjust the cooking time depending on the size of the sprouts you have.
+• Adjust cooking time: Adjust the cooking time depending on the size of the sprouts you have.
 Add a few more minutes if you have larger ones.

-• Always cook in a single layer to achieve that perfect crispiness.
+• Single layer: Always cook in a single layer to achieve that perfect crispiness.
 If your air fryer is on the small side, cook in batches instead.

-• Serve it immediately for best results.
-If the Brussels sprouts are left in the dressing too long, they will lose their crispiness.
-If you are making this in advance, keep the veggies warm and just toss them in the dressing before serving.
+• Serve immediately: Serve it immediately for best results.
+If the balsamic Brussels sprouts are left in the dressing too long, they will lose their crispiness.
+If you are making this in advance, keep the veggies warm and toss them in the dressing just before serving.

 Nutrition